strongloop/supercluster/README.md

       workers resulting from a query.
     * sendTaskToAll\(TaskObj|Function, cb(err, results\[\]\) Send a task to all
       workers, the results or error arrive in the callback.

+### Worker Work Interface

+The work events are largely informational.
+Developers do not have to listen for these events unless they want to do something in addition to what nnet already does.

+* Event: 'taskReceived' - This worker now has work.
+  * master object
+  * task object
+* Class Worker
+  * sendToMaster\('event', \[data\]\) - send an event with optional data to the master.
+  * sendTo\(worker|\[wrk1,wrk2,...\], 'event', \[data\]\) - send a single worker or an array or workers a message with optional data.
+  * sendToAll\('event', \[data\]\) - send an event to all workers with optional data.
+  * setAvailability\(Boolean\) - Allows a worker to remove itself from the list of available workers if false and to re-enter the list if true.
+  * setProgress\(percent\) - Optional convenience function to send a progress message to the master.

+## Task Object
+Tasks are abstractions to describe work to be done on remote machines and the dependencies to do the work.
+In most cases, a task can be substituted with a function.
+Use a task if your code has dependencies, like npm modules you require or the code you want to execute has multiple files.

+Task Data members of task with their meanings:

+    {
+      name: "TaskName",

+      // a package.json for the Task
+      // `npm install` will be run after the package.json is saved.
+      package_json: {
+      {
+        respository: {
+          type: "git",
+          url: "git://github.com/hookio/hook.io.git"
+        },
+        [...]
+      },

+      run: {
+        file: "filePath",
+        function: "function",
+        args: ARRAY,
+        cwd: "path",
+      },

+      deleteWhenDone: false,    // true by default

+      // after completion, will have:
+      result: {
+        exitCode: 0,
+        error: "String",
+        errno: num,
+        data: {}      // user defined
+      }
+    }

+## Simplest example:
+The simplest example is a worker and a master on the same network.

+worker:

+    var nnet = require('nnet');
+    var worker = nnet.createWorker();

+master:

+    var master = require('nnet').createMaster();
+    master.on('workerAvailable', function(worker) {
+      master.sendTo(worker, function() { console.log('Hello World');
+    });